 That said, if you work in a very casual office, showing up in an expensive suit every day may not be the best option, but you can still find ways to dress to impress.
 Just observe what your supervisor or those who work in your dream department wear and follow their lead.
 It's all about dressing appropriately for your work environment and finding ways to incorporate your personality into your wardrobe, too.

 Plus, according to research by University of Hertfordshire professor Karen Pine, your clothing can have a huge impact on your self-confidence, Daily Mail reported.
 And if you're feeling confident, you're definitely more likely to impress your boss.
-[10 Important Things to Do Before Asking for a Raise ]
+[How to Ask Your Boss for a Raise: 5 Tips for Success ]

 Act like a leader